nickewing/netz/README.markdown

 Default: :rprop.

 *:bprop-learning-rate* - The learning rate used while training with the standard backpropagation algorithm.
-See docs.
 Default: 0.25.

 *:bprop-learning-momentum* - The learning momentum used while training with the standard backpropagation algorithm.
-See docs.
 Default: 0.

 *:rprop-init-update* - Initial update value used for Rprop.
 Default: 0.1.